-In addition to these projects, the Road Agent is requesting that a Town-wide engineering assessment be completed to help prioritize the proposed road work.
-It is anticipated that the identified road projects will be reprioritized frequently, based on results of the engineering study, the speed at which particular roads fall into disrepair (some faster than others,) and the will of the voters to fund these projects.
+In addition to these projects, a Town-wide Road Surface Management Study (RSMS) is currently underway to help prioritize the proposed road work.
+It is anticipated that the identified road projects will be reprioritized regularly, based on results of the RSMS and the speed at which particular roads fall into disrepair (some faster than others,) and the will of the voters to fund these projects.